 The answer is: everybody!
 You don’t need a whole farm.
 You don’t even need outdoor space.
 Every time you prevent waste, or grow something sustainably, you’re participating in permaculture, and you’re doing your part for a better world.

-Discover how you can bring permaculture principles and best practices to your garden by visiting the all-new Gardening Know How Learning Channel and sign up to be notified later this summer for Andre the Farmer’s course, “Demystifying Permaculture: Simple Ways to Create a Healthy, Thriving Garden.”
+Discover how you can bring permaculture principles and best practices to your garden by visiting the all-new Gardening Know How Learning Channel and sign up to be notified later this year for Andre the Farmer’s course, “Demystifying Permaculture: Simple Ways to Create a Healthy, Thriving Garden.”